 The judges' biographical entries may be located in three ways: 1.
-An entry field allows users to type in the name of the judge, last name first, and click "Go" to reach the link to the judge's entry; 2.
+An entry field allows users to type in the name of the judge (Last Name, First Name, or any part of the name), and click "Search" to reach the link to the judge's entry; 2.
 An alphabetical index provides access to the entries for individual judges, based on the first letter of their last names; 3.
-A research question form allows users to retrieve a list of all judges who meet particular criteria defined by the user.
-An initial form presents the available search categories, and then a user defines the custom search.
-Date fields may be defined to select all entries before, after, or on a single date or within a date range.
-The search results in a list of judges, which serves as a link to the individual entries.
+An advanced search form allows users to retrieve a list of all judges who meet particular criteria defined by the user.
+The search results in a list of judges with links to the individual entries.
 The list of results displays the number of judges who fit the selected criteria.
-(Judges' biographical entries are also accessible through the Courts section of the site, where links on the sidebars for each court provide a list of the judges who served on the court and all chief judges on the court.)
+(Judges' biographical entries are also accessible through the Courts section of the site, where links provide lists of the judges who served on each court.)

 Citing the Biographical Directory